frbourassa/tsne_umap_day/README.txt

 This is a small repository created for the tSNE-UMAP day organized in Paul Francois' group on May 8, 2019.

+## REQUIREMENTS
+Make sure that you have pandas >= 0.24.0.

 ## FORMATTING DATA
-Use the format_tools.py functions to format your data into the desired pandas.DataFrame structure.
+Use the format_data Jupyter notebook (which depends on format_tools.py functions) to format your data into the desired pandas.DataFrame structure.

  We want a DataFrame where each column is a different observable and each row is a different sample point.
 Rows can be multi-indexed with pandas to give more information about the conditions corresponding to each sample point.
 For instance, if you have data about the positions and velocities of N particles in a box, at different temperatures and pressures, the final DataFrame might look like this:

 Observables                   vx  vy  vz   x   y    z Feeling Temperature Pressure